At 5 weeks of pregnancy, you would have definitely gotten a positive result.

 By the fifth week, the baby is still extremely tiny.
 They are often compared to a sesame seed in size, measuring about 1.5 to 2 millimetres long.

 Though small, this week marks the beginning of major developments.
-At 5 weeks of pregnancy, the baby is now an embryo, and its cells are multiplying at an astonishing rate.
+Additionally, the baby is now an embryo, and its cells are multiplying at an astonishing rate.

 During this week, key structures begin to form.
 Your baby’s brain, heart, spine, and other vital organs.

-At five weeks pregnant, the embryo is in the process of developing three primary layers of cells:
+At this point in your pregnant, the embryo is in the process of developing three primary layers of cells:

 - Ectoderm (outer layer): This layer will form the nervous system, brain, skin, and hair.
 The neural tube, which will eventually become the baby’s brain and spinal cord, starts to develop in this week.